-If you are worried about your friend/partner experiencing violence in a public restroom or if your friend/partner tells you have experienced violence in a public restroom, many trans\ people appreciate if you offer to go with them to the restroom.
-If you choose to enter a restroom with them that you might be perceived as "not belonging in" be extremely careful so that you are also safe!
-For example, if you are perceived as female and your friend/partner is a trans\ man and you both enter the men's restroom, be sure you understand the risks and prepare accordingly.
+If you are worried about your friend/partner experiencing violence in a public restroom or if your friend/partner tells you have experienced violence in a public restroom, many trans people appreciate if you offer to go with them to the restroom or stand watch outside of the restroom.
+If you choose to enter a restroom with them where you might be perceived as "not belonging", be extremely careful so that you are also safe!
+For example, if you are perceived as female and your friend/partner is a trans man and you both enter the men's restroom, be sure you understand the legal risks and prepare accordingly.

-ALL GENDER RESTROOM

-TODOS LOS GENEROS

-TOUS LES SEXES

-CHAV DEJ SIV TAU RAU TXHUA LEEJ

-MUQSUL JINSI WALBA U FURAN
+ALL GENDER RESTROOM TODOS LOS GENEROS TOUS LES SEXES CHAV DEJ SIV TAU RAU TXHUA LEEJ MUQSUL JINSI WALBA U FURAN